khoa002/KWa_HunterAssist/README.md

 ### Feed Pet Countdown

 - Detects casts through `CastSpell`, `CastSpellByName`, and `UseAction`.
-- Waits for `UNIT_AURA` on the pet to confirm the buff, then starts a countdown for `feeddur` seconds.
+- Waits for `UNIT_AURA` on the pet to confirm the buff, then starts a countdown for `pet.feedBuffDurationSeconds` seconds.
 - Cancels if the buff ends or the pet enters combat.
 - Draws a centered text overlay using the FRIZQT font for reliable visibility on vanilla clients.